zoyaAzfar/ChatBox/README.md

+# ChatBox - A Simple Chat App

-Here's my very own ChatApp.
+Here's my very own Chat App.
 No one can actually send messages back to you, (sadly) becuase I'd need a Cloud software for that.

 Some features: